The Phantom of the Opera (2004 film): Development

-Warner Bros. purchased the film rights to The Phantom of the Opera in early 1989, granting Andrew Lloyd Webber total artistic control.
+Warner Bros.
+Pictures purchased the film rights to The Phantom of the Opera in early 1989, granting Andrew Lloyd Webber total artistic control.
 Despite interest from A-list directors, Lloyd Webber and Warner Bros. instantly hired Joel Schumacher to direct; Lloyd Webber had been impressed with Schumacher's use of music in The Lost Boys.
 The duo wrote the screenplay that same year, while Michael Crawford and Sarah Brightman were cast to reprise their roles from the original stage production.
 Filming was set to begin at Pinewood Studios in England in July 1990, under a $25 million budget.

 However, the start date was pushed to November 1990 at both Babelsberg Studios in Potsdam, Germany and Barrandov Studios in Prague, Czech Republic.
 Production for The Phantom of the Opera was stalled with Lloyd Webber and Brightman's divorce.
 "Everything got tied up in settlements", Schumacher reflected.
 "Then my career took off and I was really busy."
 As a result, The Phantom of the Opera languished in development limbo for Warner Bros. throughout the 1990s.
 In February 1997, Schumacher considered returning, but eventually dropped out in favour of Batman Unchained, Runaway Jury and Dreamgirls.
 The studio was keen to cast John Travolta for the lead role, but also held discussions with Antonio Banderas, who undertook vocal preparation and sang the role of the Phantom in the TV special Andrew Lloyd Webber: The Royal Albert Hall Celebration.

 Schumacher and Lloyd Webber restarted development for The Phantom of the Opera in December 2002.
 It was then announced in January 2003 that Lloyd Webber's Really Useful Group had purchased the film rights from Warner Bros. in an attempt to produce The Phantom of the Opera independently.
 As a result, Lloyd Webber invested $6 million of his own money.
 The Phantom of the Opera was produced on an $80 million budget.
 Warner Bros. was given a first-look deal for distribution; when the principal cast was chosen in June 2003, Warner Bros. paid under $8 million to acquire the North American distribution rights.